 How to Get a Telephone & Communications Equipment Trading License in Dubai

 Dubai has firmly established itself as one of the world's most dynamic trade corridors, connecting manufacturers in Asia with buyers across the Middle East, Africa, and Europe.
-For entrepreneurs and businesses looking to capitalise on the surging global demand for telecommunications hardware, securing a Telephone & Communications Equipment Trading Licence in Dubai is a strategic move that opens doors to one of the most lucrative product categories in modern commerce.
+For entrepreneurs and businesses looking to capitalise on the surging global demand for telecommunications hardware, securing a Telephone & Communications Equipment Trading License in Dubai is a strategic move that opens doors to one of the most lucrative product categories in modern commerce.

-What the Licence Covers
+What the License Covers

-A Telephone & Communications Equipment Trading Licence (Activity Code 4652.06) authorises the holder to trade in a broad range of telecommunications and communications hardware.
+A Telephone & Communications Equipment Trading License (Activity Code 4652.06) authorises the holder to trade in a broad range of telecommunications and communications hardware.
 Under the ISIC classification framework, this activity falls within the wholesale of information and communications technology equipment and relates to the wholesale trade of electronic and telecommunications goods.

 Permitted trading activities typically include: